ismet55555/AWS_Solutions_Architect_Notes/README.md

 - Useful for backups or regular access to cloud storage
 - Supports *caching* on premise for lower latency on frequently accessed data
 - Types:
     1. **S3 File Gateway** - Store data, files, images in S3.
-SMB or NFS access
+SMB or NFS access.
     2. **FSx File Gateway** - For Windows file servers.
 SMB.
     3. **Tape Gateway** - Replace physical tapes on premises with virtual tapes in AWS.
 S3.
     4. **Volume Gateway** - iSCSI block storage on S3.
 Can use AWS Backup as EBS snapshots.